 Leiutenant Colonel John Henry Patterson of the British was in charge of the construction project, as at the time Kenya was a colony of Britain.
 The lions would stalk the campsite at night, grab a worker and drag them out to the bushes to devour them.
 This ofcourse did not go down well with the workers, most of whom were Indians.
 At first they attempted putting up thorn fences and lighting large bonfires, but to no avail.
 The determined predators were not afraid of the fires, and crawled throught the fences, and for nine months terrorized the workers.
 The fearful workers fled Tsavo and severely stalled the project.

-The Tsavo maneaters on display at the Field
+The Tsavo maneaters on display at the Field Museum of Natural History in Chicago, Illinois. |

 The first lion measured 9 feet, 8 inches from nose to tail, and the carcass was carried by 8 men back to camp.
 Claims have been made that the two lions claimed up to 135 lives during thier reign of terror, but none have been proven.